hippover/palmari/docs/napari.rst

 Napari plugin
 =============

+Once installed, access Napari via

 One-off processing
 ------------------

-Palmari also comes under the form of a Napari plugin.
+Palmari is a Napari plugin.
 By default, it loads a standard pipeline, allowing to run the steps one by one, in order to see their effect and tweak their parameters.
 You can thus use it to localize and track a single image, as it allows you to export the obtained localizations.